How To Conceal Dark Circles With 4 Simple Steps

 I use a damp beauty blender and dip it in a loose etting powder.
 From there, I dab it gently under my eyes so I don’t transfer the concealer out of place.
 An affordable powder to set the under eye area is Maybelline’s Fit me Matte Powder.
 It is a matte setting powder but not drying or too flat.
 It has a tint to it so you don’t get a white cast like some setting powders leave behind.

-If you lookiung for a prestige setting powder, Try my go to loose setting Powder by Laura Mercier HERE
+If you lookiung for a prestige setting powder, Try my go-to loose setting Powder by Laura Mercier HERE

 STEP 4: Set your foundation and concealer with setting spray

 The final step is to use a setting spray to lock that makeup into place.
 For this, I recommend Urban decay All Nighter Setting Spray.
-This spray helps your makeup look flawless for up to 8 hours!
+This spray helps your makeup look flawless for hours!
 I also love to set the makeup with setting spray because it takes away the “powdery” effect that loose powders tend to create.

 Shop all my favorite beauty products for your skin type HERE.